…or the chaos is overwhelming

 GURU meditation … again

-The Amiga started to throw GURUs and hanged up at random moments.
-At that point in time, I totally didn’t know what was wrong, moreover, I didn’t realize how far from problem discovery I was 😀
+The Amiga started to throw GURUs and hung up at random moments.
+Then, I didn’t know what was wrong, moreover, I didn’t realize how far from problem discovery I was 😀

 However, I’ve started investigating a ribbon wire connecting ACA500+ and a mobo.